Buick Skylark: Second generation (1964–1967)

-Inspired in no small part by the sales success of the 1964 Pontiac Tempest, LeMans, and GTO, a Gran Sport option became available in mid 1965, offered as a coupe, hardtop or convertible.
-The Gran Sport featured Buick's 401-cubic-inch-V8 with a Carter 4-barrel carburetor that produced 325 hp at 4400 rpm, listed as 400-cubic-inch in sales literature to elude a General Motors limit of 400 cubic in intermediate-sized cars.
+Inspired by the sales success of the Pontiac GTO, a Gran Sport option became available in mid-1965, offered as a coupe, hardtop or convertible.
+The Gran Sport featured Buick's 401-cubic-inch "Nailhead" V8 with a Carter 4-barrel carburetor that produced 325 hp at 4400 rpm, listed as 400 cubic inches in sales literature to elude a General Motors limit of 400 cubic inches in intermediate-sized cars.
 Unique Gran Sport badging, a heavy-duty radiator, and dual exhaust were also added.

 In the 1966 model year, the pillared four-door sedan was replaced by a four-door hardtop.
-The 1966 two-door Skylark was available with the optional 340 ci "Wildcat 375", engine which produced 260 hp and 365 lbft torque with a 4-barrel Carter carb.
+The 1966 two-door Skylark was available with the optional 340-cubic-inch "Wildcat 375", engine which produced 260 hp and 365 lbft torque with a 4-barrel Carter carb.
 The four-door sedan would rejoin the lineup for the 1967 model year, making a total of five Skylark body styles.
-The 225 cu. in.
-V6 was standard on the two-door sedan, the 300-cubic-inch V8 on all other models, but the four-door hardtop sedan, which came with a 340-cubic-inch-displacement V8 engine using a Rochester 2-barrel carburetor and producing 220 hp at 4400 rpm.
+The 225 V6 was standard on the two-door sedan, the 300-cubic-inch V8 on all other models, but the four-door hardtop sedan, which came with a 340-cubic-inch V8 engine using a Rochester two-barrel carburetor and producing 220 hp at 4400 rpm.

-In 1967 Skylarks included the Federally-mandated safety equipment as other U.S. market passenger cars, including a dual-circuit hydraulic brake system, energy-absorbing steering column and wheel, 4-way hazard flashers, shoulder belt mounting points for outboard front passengers, softer interior surfaces, and recessed controls on the instrument panel.
+In 1967 Skylarks included the federally-mandated safety equipment as other U.S. market passenger cars, including a dual-circuit hydraulic brake system, energy-absorbing steering column and wheel, four-way hazard flashers, shoulder belt mounting points for outboard front passengers, softer interior surfaces, and recessed controls on the instrument panel.

-The Gran Sport became the Gran Sport 400 to reflect its engine.
-A Gran Sport 340 was added, using the 340-cubic-inch V8, available only as a two-door hardtop coupe.
+The Gran Sport became the Gran Sport 400 to reflect the new, marginally smaller but more modern big-block engine and to set it apart from the new Gran Sport 340, a lower cost model using the 340-cubic-inch V8, available only as a two-door hardtop coupe.